playfulprogramming/playfulprogramming/content/crutchcorn/posts/async-and-promises/index.md

 While adding these numbers might not block the main thread, any I/O operation is fairly expensive comparatively; which leads to this usage blocking the main thread.

+This isn't inherently unique to I/O operations, however; you can block the main thread with any sufficiently expensive syncronous code.

+## Async Operations

 Now assume we have the following implementation of `sleep`, which forces our codebase to wait a certain number of seconds: